JetBrains/intellij-plugin-verifier/README.md

 #### Specific options

-* `-suppress-internal-api-usages` will suppress internal API usages from internal plugins.
+* `-suppress-internal-api-usages` will suppress internal API usages from JetBrains plugins.
 This option is used by JetBrains MarketPlace by default.

     Allowed values:

   * `no`: all internal API usages will be reported.
 This is the default value.
-  * `internal-plugins`: internal API usages by internal plugins will not be reported.
+  * `jetbrains-plugins`: internal API usages by JetBrains plugins will not be reported.

 #### Examples